MFR6340/theenglishextension.org/young-world-2/unit-1.md

 # Young World 2, Unit 1

-This post contains links for books we recommend.
-If you make a purchase through these links, at no additional cost to you, I will earn a small commission._
+This post contains links.
+If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms.

 ## Interesting book